b0o/surfingkeys-conf/README.tmpl.md

 </tbody>
 </table>

-### Bundled Search Engine Completions
+### Search Suggestion Engines

-There are currently <!--{{COMPL_COUNT}}--> Search Engine auto-completions.
+There are currently <!--{{COMPL_COUNT}}--> search suggestion engines.

-You can access a Search Engine auto-completion by pressing the search leader key, which is `a` by default, followed by the search engine alias.
+You can access a search suggestion prompt by pressing the search leader key, which is `a` by default, followed by the search engine alias.

-For example, to open the Wikipedia completion, you would type `awp` while in normal mode.
+For example, to open the Wikipedia suggestion engine, you would type `awp` while in normal mode.

 <table>
 <thead>